dotnet/android/README.md

 ## Mono MDK

-Mono 4.4 or later is required to build on [OS X][osx-mono] and Linux.
+Mono 4.4 or later is required to build on [macOS][osx-mono] and Linux.

 (This is because the build system uses the [XmlPeek][xmlpeek] task, which was first added in Mono 4.4.)